anatman-org/prime/practice.md

 ---
 title: Practice of the Game
-references:
+contributor:
+  - #meredith.monk/book-of-days/dawn
   - https://prajna.io/99402b49-bb9d-4fd3-a812-ff88d21ce93f#page=203
 ---

+> At the heart of the
+> game
+> is following
+> the transformation of things
+#afsana

 # Why We Play

 the first and most important question of any venture is "why?"

-why do we play?
+Why do we play?

 we play because it reveals truths about us.